Although many people assume technologies such as AI, analytics and the Internet of Things are…

 ATS Heavy Equipment Operator Training School holds National Credentials with NCCER and this gives our graduates that respect.

-Whether it is the latest GPS technology or the latest thing being invented, ATS keeps up with what is happening in the industry and works that development into our training.
+Whether it is the latest GPS technology or the latest thing being invented, ATS keeps up with what is happening in the industry and works that develop into our training.
 At the same time, we know that a lot of job sites will be using older equipment, so you get experience with the classics, too.